akondrahman/59115ASE/project/Report.md

 remain less than 200 for different iterations.
 The median value for UndetectedPassiveErrors remain less than 2 for different iterations of DE.
 ### Experiments

-Before explaining the results we first provide the experiment configurations.
+Before explaining the results, we first provide the experiment configurations.
 In the first experiment configuration that we label as Exp-1, we set deRunCount for 1, 10, 100, and 1000, and set _constFlagForBaseline_ as False.
 Please note that _deRunCount_ refrs to number fo iterations DE eill be running.
 Setting deRunCount to 1 will allow DE to run on the model for one iteration.
 In the same manner, setting deRunCount to 1000 will allow DE to run for 1000 iterations.
 Setting _constFlagForBaseline_ as False that enables the four auxiliaries _MultiplierSchedPressure_, _MultiplierWorkforce_, _ActiveErrorsRetiringFraction_, and _FractionEscapingErrors_ to set between any random number 0 & 1.
 This experiment was run 10 times to see if there is any noticeable difference for different iterations.

 In the second experiment configuration that we label as Exp-2, we set deRunCount for 1, 10, 100, and 1000, and set _constFlagForBaseline_ as False.
 Setting constFlagForBaseline as False that enables the five auxiliaries MultiplierSchedPressure, MPRegen, MultiplierWorkforce, ActiveErrorsRetiringFraction, and FractionEscapingErrors to use regression equations instead of any random number between 0 & 1.